bioxfu/RNA-Seq/README.md

 # check the jobs on HPC
 qstat

+# to delete all the jobs at once
+qselect -u <username> | xargs qdel

 # if you get the error: Directory cannot be locked.
 snakemake --unlock
 ```